LSELawReview/blog/_posts/2021-01-18-airlines-railways-and-unidroit-erasing-the-covid-footprint.md

 *In this context, we argue the case for the majority, the underrepresented and the most affected in this scenario: the debtors/lessors in the transport sector.
 We contend that the current financial crisis can be improved by adopting the alternatives that UNIDROIT instruments provide.*

-*In furtherance, the three parts of our article purport to provide: i) a contextual overview of the economic impact of COVID-19 on Airlines and Railways; ii) an analysis of the condition ofthe Airlines and the Railway industries using the UNIDROIT documents which govern the legal aspects of this issue; and finally iii) plausible solutions to reduce this economic burden.*
+*In furtherance, the three parts of our article purport to provide: i) a contextual overview of the economic impact of COVID-19 on Airlines and Railways; ii) an analysis of the condition of the Airlines and the Railway industries using the UNIDROIT documents which govern the legal aspects of this issue; and finally iii) plausible solutions to reduce this economic burden.*

 ##### **1. UNIDROIT: An Overview of the Existing Norms**